Home » Blog » Science & Nature » Bacteria Science Experiments: What’s Growing in Your Homeschool?

 Bacteria science experiments are great for middle and high school students! #homeschool #science #homesciencetools

-One of the petri dishes became the control, while several sensitivity squares soaked in various antibacterial chemicals were placed on the bacteria colonies in the other petri dish.
+One of the Petri dishes became the control, while several sensitivity squares soaked in various antibacterial chemicals were placed on the bacteria colonies in the other petri dish.
 After a few more days, both petri dishes were observed and conclusions were drawn based on a few leading questions provided in the direction guide.

 Bacteria science experiments are great for middle and high school students! #homeschool #science #homesciencetools